GinaQ/PythonCheatSheet/README.md

     I can use double quotes
     Double “quotes” within single “quotes” will print the quotation marks

-#Variables can make your program easier to understand and to write.
+# Variables can make your program easier to understand and to write.
 Examples:
     name = “Ben”
     age = 25

-# Both commas [,] and plus sign [+] will join two parts together
-# Comma adds a space.
-Plus sign does not add a space
+Both commas [,] and plus sign [+] will join two parts together Comma adds a space.
+Plus sign does not add a space.
     print(“My name is“, name + “.
 I am“, age, “years old.\n”)
                       ↑      ↑         ↑    ↑
                     space  no space  space space